mehmetgir/ip-range-calculator/README.md

-# Python IP Range Calculator
+# Python IP Subnet Calculator

-This is a simple Python script that calculates the IP range for a given network address.
+This is a simple Python script that calculates the IP Subnet for a given network address.

 ## Usage